 An easy recipe for delicious, tender-crisp steamed broccoli, dressed with a simple dressing of olive oil, lemon juice, and garlic.

-But I often find that my favorite way to enjoy this healthy vegetable is simply to steam it, as long as it is minimally cooked and remains tender-crisp.
+There are all kinds of fancy ways to prepare this vegetable, such as roasting and stir-frying.
+Caramelized roasted broccoli is delicious!
+But I often find that my favorite way to enjoy broccoli is simply to steam it, as long as it remains tender-crisp.